The application period has closed for the National Pollution Prevention Roundtable’s annual MVP2 awards.

 Since 1995, The National Pollution Prevention Roundtable (NPPR) has recognized the very best in Pollution Prevention with its annual awards.
 The Most Valuable Pollution Prevention Awards (MVP2) recognize the P2 efforts of Local Government, State Government, Federal Government, Tribal, Not-for-profit, private industry, educator and student of the year awards.

 Award Winners are selected for each of seven categories: Project or Program, Multimedia, P2 Champion, P2 Ambassador and Volunteer, Educator and Student of the Year.
 Our panel of judges are selected each year from NPPR members and past award winners.
-The MVP2 award ceremony will be held in Washington, DC during Pollution Prevention Week September 19-25, 2016.

 Project, Multimedia and Champion awards are judged on five broad criteria: innovation, measurable results, transferability, commitment, and optimization of available project resources.
 Volunteer, Ambassador, Educator and Student awards are judged on broader criteria specific to each award but take into account the above key criteria as well.